mikeswisp/CORS_File/README.md

 ## Development Roadmap
 * Create support for multiple file uploads
-* Add proper test to the module.
+* Add testing to the module.
 * Port to D8.

 ## Credits